Quelich/scientist-graph/README.md

 # Data
 There is two type of data: Names.txt and Networks.txt
 - Names.txt file maps every scientist in line separated into two distinct columns.
 Each column respectively represents the properties "Name" and "Last Name" of a scientist.
 - Networks.txt file maps every single connection between given scientist IDs and the connection's weight, the number of publications, into three columns.
 The first column represents the source node.
-The second column represents the destination node to which the source node will be connected.
+The second column represents the destination vertex to which the source vertex will be connected.
 The third column represents the weight between nodes.
 # Mechanisms
 ## `Graph`
 Represents the whole network, a massive collection of the edges.
 ## `Edge`
 Represents the connection between a single scientist and another scientist.
 ## `Node`
-Represents a scientist with certain properties.
+Represents a scientist with certain properties to describe a vertex.
 # Results
 Note: this result only shows a small part of the output.
 See [output.txt](https://github.com/Quelich/scientist-graph/blob/master/scientist-graph-extended/output.txt)
 - Edge: #1:Pedro :Domingos     -> #2:Daniel S. :Weld, Publications:1